GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

 .. _-W:

 **-W**\ *wd*\ [**k**]
-    Set reference water depth for the undeformed flexed surface in m.
-Must be positive.
-[0].
-Append **k** to indicate km.
-If |-W| is used and your load exceeds this depth then we scale the subaerial part of the load to account for the change in surrounding density (air vs water).
+    Specify water depth in m; append **k** for km.
+Must be positive [0].
+    Any subaerial topography (i.e., amplitudes in the input relief that exceeds this depth) will be scaled via the densities set in |-D|
+    to compensate for the larger density contrast with air.

 .. _-Z:

 **-Z**\ *zm*\ [**k**]
-    Specify reference depth to flexed surface (e.g., Moho) in m; append **k** for km.
+    Undeformed plate flexure means *z = 0*.
+Specify the distance between the observation level [*z = 0*] and the undeformed flexed surface in m; append **k** for km.
-    Must be positive.
-[0].
-We subtract this value from the flexed surface before writing the results.
+    Must be positive [0].
+We subtract this value from the flexed surface before output.
+    Thus, if the observation level is at sealevel and you are looking a seafloor deformation in 5 km of water, use -Z5k and the undeformed surface will have *z = -5000* on output.

 |SYN_OPT-f|
    Geographic grids (dimensions of longitude, latitude) will be converted to